-- Is the power supply cord plugged into a live circuit with the proper voltage?
-(See page 4.) - Have you checked your home's main fuses or circuit breaker box? - Is the Refrigerator Control turned ON?
+- Is the electric cord plugged into a live circuit with proper voltage?
+(See page 4.) - Have you checked your home's main fuses or circuit breaker box? - Is the Refrigerator Control ON?

-If there is a rattling or jingling noise, or other unfamiliar sounds:
+If there is a ratting or jingling noise or unfamiliar sounds:

 - Is something on top or behind the refrigerator making noise when the refrigerator is running? - New features on your new refrigerator make new sounds.
-You may be hearing air flowing from the fans, timer clicks for the defrosting cycle, defrost water draining into the defrost pan.
+You may be hearing air flowing from the fans, timer clicks for the defrosting cycle, or defrost water draining in the defrost pan.